 - have won an Eco Church award from A Rocha, an international Christian conservation organisation

-- encourage our guests to car share or come via public transport with our Taunton Taxi service
+- encourage our guests to car share, carbon offset their journey or come via public transport with our Taunton Taxi service

 - provide two charging points for guests with electric cars